Gutter Replacement Cost

 The following tables indicate what you can expect to pay for guttering, excluding the labour costs.
 Guttering is calculated per metre, and the chart below provides an average price for the work based on quotes from around the UK.

-It can be completed within the day, on average taking about 5-6 hours’ worth of work depending on the size of the property and whether it’s one or two people carrying out the work.
+It can be completed within the day, on average taking between 5 to 6 hours.
+However, this will depend on the size of your property and whether one or two people are carrying out the work.

-A typical hourly rate for the main tradesperson will be around £55-65 per hour, with an hourly rate of £40 for an assistant.
-Having an assistant will usually be required for larger jobs or whether the property poses a higher risk, i.e. more than two storeys or having a steep roof.
+A typical hourly rate for the main tradesperson will be around £55 to 65 per hour, with an hourly rate of £40 for an assistant.
+Having an assistant will usually be required for larger jobs or if the property poses a higher risk (i.e., more than two storeys or a steep roof).

-• A two-bed terrace will typically take 2-4 hours to complete.
+- A two-bed terrace will typically take 2 to 4 hours to complete.

-• A four-bed detached home can take 4-6 hours depending on size.
+- A four-bed detached home can take 4 to 6 hours depending on size.

-• A bungalow will usually be completed in 3-5 hours.
+- A bungalow will usually be completed in 3 to 5 hours.

 Plastic guttering is significantly cheaper than some of the other materials.
 Still, the timescale usually stays around the same for most materials; it all depends on the complexity of the job, the size of the property, and whether it is easily accessible.